jhnwnstd/shannon/README.md

 ## Overview

-This project implements a computational method for estimating the entropy and redundancy of a language, inspired by the techniques described by Claude E. Shannon in his seminal paper, "Prediction and Entropy of Printed English" (1951).
-While Shannon's original work focused on the English language, this project extends the methodology to analyze various English corpora as well as the Linear B script, an ancient script used primarily for writing Mycenaean Greek.
+This project implements a computational method for estimating the word-level entropy and redundancy of a language, inspired by the techniques described by Claude E. Shannon in his seminal paper, "Prediction and Entropy of Printed English" (1951).
+While Shannon's original work focused only on English, this project extends the methodology to analyze various English corpora as well as the Linear B script, an ancient script used for writing Mycenaean Greek.

 ## Background